JimberryDev/Lazy-acc-pearl-cannon-calculator/README.md

 - Source run: next to Python files
 - Packaged exe: next to the executable

+You can delete this file without repercussions, but it won't remember the cannon's schematic origin.

 ---

-## 🧠 How it works (high level)
+## How it works (high level)

 1. Compute trajectory using Minecraft drag + gravity
-2. Convert velocity → TNT counts
+2. Convert velocity to TNT counts using a change of base, where the motion each tnt would apply is used as a base vector.
-3. Encode TNT into binary layout
+3. Encode TNT into the binary layout the cannon requires.
 4. Build regions (decoder + data)
 5. Merge into final schematic